harrisnr/mytharchivedummy/README.md

 # mytharchivedummy
-Test upload and make available some non-guaranteed minor code-fixes to MythTV
+Test uploads and availability of a few, non-guaranteed, minor code-fixes to MythTV